codysork/dotfiles/README.md

 # dotfiles
 My dotfiles for my Arch Linux Setup

-## Using my dotfiles for your setup

-You will have to make some manual changes to my dotfiles for your setup so that everything will work properly.

 ## Dependencies
 ### Download the Official Packages First
 ####  Using pacman (Arch Linux)